-I originally started developing this recipe as a cereal replacement, since Einkorn Flour cereal is not yet available.
+I originally started developing this recipe as a crunchy cereal replacement, since Einkorn flour cereal is not yet available.
 It was delicious, but I kept thinking it would be a great graham cracker recipe!

 And I was right!

 They are the perfect replacement for store bought graham crackers!
 You can make them with all organic ingredients if you want.
 We use einkorn flour in ours, but you can use any wheat flour!

 When I finally got around to making these easy homemade graham crackers, I was kicking myself for not making them sooner!
 They seriously taste like the best, freshest (is that a word) graham crackers you've ever had!

 Since creating this recipe, we have used these einkorn graham crackers for s'mores, graham cracker crusts for cheesecakes, and of course to eat plain!
 So delicious!

 You can make them by rolling out the dough and cutting them with a knife or a pizza roller.
 However, I really like having them all perfectly formed and even!